Old-Farmer/Copy_and_Translate/README.md

 ## Bugs list

-* Note that translators engine may have some bugs, which are out of my ablility to fix.
+* Note that translators engine supplies not that stable service.